-Any outside groups must submit proper application materials to the Vice President for Communications, Marketing, and Admissions for review.
-On-campus groups and co-sponsored requests must also have review and approval by the Vice President for Communications, Marketing, and Admissions.
+Any outside groups must submit proper application materials to the Vice President for Communications, or designee, for review.
+On-campus groups and co-sponsored requests must also have review and approval by the Vice President for Communications.
 Security considerations are reviewed prior to the approval of any request.
 Seminary policy prescribes that all persons must report any occupancy in administrative buildings after 11 p.m. to the Department of Campus Safety.
-All employees and faculty when on campus must show identification at any time upon request of Campus Safety.
+All employees and faculty when on campus must show identification at any time upon request of a Campus Safety officer.

 Visitors, as a general rule, are not authorized in buildings after normal business hours unless faculty, employees, or a seminary official escorts them.
-Students are admitted into buildings after normal business hours only when there is an authorized access list from the department head or his/her designee on file with Campus Safety.
+Students are admitted into buildings after normal business hours when there is an authorized access list from the department head or his/her designee, communication has been shared with Campus Safety, and students have appropriate ID.

-Unauthorized access to campus facilities is a violation of California Penal Code 626.6 (Committing act, or entry upon campus or facility to commit act, likely to interfere with peaceful activities; direction to leave; refusal to leave or reentry; punishment).
+Unauthorized access to Pasadena campus facilities (trespassing) is a violation of California Penal Code Sections 602 and 626.6 (Committing act, or entry upon campus or facility to commit act, likely to interfere with peaceful activities; direction to leave; refusal to leave or reentry; punishment).